Danielfordd/consider_the_drink/readme.md

 ## User Authentication
 ***
 A user is able to view cocktails and receive recommendations based off of ingredients without logging in.
-In order to save bar ingredients, favorite cocktails, and write notes for cocktails.
+In order to save bar ingredients, favorite cocktails, and write notes for cocktails a user must log in.

 A user without an account can sign up by navigating to "/signup".
 The information in the signup form is kept track of through react useState hooks and on submit sends a fetch call with the information to the Django API.
 The API passes the form data into a serializer that validates the data and creates a JSON web token.
 The user is then created and saved into the database and a JSON response is sent back with the token.